We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts will recommend which meritorious proposals should be considered for funding and provide policy advice based on policy considerations and the funding available.

-The Minister for Infrastructure, Transport, Regional Development and Local Government makes the final decision.
+The Minister for Regional Development, Local Government and Territories makes the final decision.

 Contact